 Backpacking China 1 Month Itinerary #5: Beijing to Hong Kong

-When wondering where to stay in Beijing, there is much to consider.
 To say that Beijing is a mega-city is an understatement.
-This sprawling metropolis has a population of around 25 million and seems to go on forever.
+This sprawling metropolis has a population of around 25 million and seems to go on forever and there are just so many epic places to visit in Beijing.
 Here you’ll see the clash between ancient and modern China up close, as ancient landmarks such as the Forbidden City are contrasted with futuristic high-rises.

 As with much of China, Beijing seems to have one foot firmly planted in the past and the other in the future, resulting in a bit of confusion as to what exactly the present is.